GiottoVerducci/rulebook2024/content.md

 controls, they gain extra votes.
 The number of votes gained depends on the title.

+Whether or not a minion is locked or unlocked does not have any impact on their ability to vote.
+A minion's votes and ballots can be used only when the minion is ready.

 A Methuselah gains:

 - **1 vote** for each ready primogen
 - **2 votes** for each ready prince or baron
 - **3 votes** for each ready justicar
 - **4 votes** for each ready Inner Circle member

-Other minions may have a title worth votes or ballots (as listed on card text) without holding one of the titles listed above (see [**Other Vampire Sects**](https://www.vekn.net/rulebook/7-legacy-sets#other-vampire-sects)).
-A minion may have a special ability granting **additional** votes or ballots without being titled themselves.
-A minion's votes and ballots can be used only when the minion is ready.
-Whether or not a minion is locked or unlocked does not have any impact on their ability to vote.

 - **The Edge:** The Methuselah who has the Edge can burn it (return it, uncontrolled, to the central area) to gain 1 vote.